NPR: Trust

-A 2012 Pew survey found that the NPR audience tends Democratic (17% Republican, 37% independent, 43% Democratic) and politically moderate (21% conservative, 39% moderate, 36% liberal).
-A late 2019 survey, also by Pew, found that NPR's audience overwhelmingly leaned Democratic.
-87% of those surveyed identified as Democrats, or leaning Democratic, and 12% were Republicans.

-Ratings Data
+Ratings

 NPR stations generally subscribe to the Nielsen rating service, but are not included in published ratings and rankings such as Radio & Records.
 NPR station listenership is measured by Nielsen in both Diary and PPM (people meter) markets.
 NPR stations are frequently not included in "summary level" diary data used by most advertising agencies for media planning.
 Data on NPR listening can be accessed using "respondent level" diary data.
 Additionally, all radio stations (public and commercial) are treated equally within the PPM data sets making NPR station listenership data much more widely available to the media planning community.
 NPR's signature morning news program, Morning Edition, is the network's most popular program, drawing 14.63 million listeners a week, with its afternoon newsmagazine, All Things Considered, a close second, with 14.6 million listeners a week according to 2017 Nielsen ratings data.
 Arbitron data is also provided by Radio Research Consortium, a non-profit corporation which subscribes to the Arbitron service and distributes the data to NPR and other non-commercial stations and on its website.